“As I reflect back on 2020”

 “The most significant thing happened to me in January.
-Paul, at Hidden Hearing in Stockport, linked my new iPhone to my hearing aids.
+Paul, at Hidden Hearing in Stockport, showed me how to link my iPhone to my hearing aids.

 Although previously I could sometimes hear music if I was sitting in my car in a quiet place, my musical knowledge stopped around the late 1980s which was when my hearing deteriorated and left me unable to hear any ‘new’ music.